 - a.
 Employees and independent contractors who had a close contact, as well as any contractor or vendor with an employee who had a close contact, will be notified as soon as possible, - 1) Notification will occur in no case longer than the time required to ensure that the exclusion requirements of Section 9, paragraph a above, are met. - b.
-Pursuant to California Labor Code section 6409.6, LEA will: - 1) Provide notice of a COVID-19 case, in a form readily understandable to employees.
-The notice will be given to all employees, employers, and independent contractors at the worksite. - 2) Provide the notice to the authorized representative, if any of: - a) The COVID-19 case and of any employee who had a close contact. - b) All employees on the premises at the same worksite as the COVID-19 case within the infectious period - c.
 Notice of COVID-19 cases will be primarily distributed via e-mail. - 1) Notice of COVID-19 cases to those employees without a known e-mail addresses will be by hard copy.

-d.
+c.
 Confidentiality